 - Risking your policy perks: If your child causes an accident or gets multiple moving violations, you could see a rate increase and lose policy perks like the Good Driver discount or the Claim-Free discount.
 You might also have to pay out of pocket for damage your teen causes that exceed your coverage amounts.
 (For this reason, make sure you have adequate limits when insuring any freshly licensed family members.)

-buying your teen a separate car insurance policy
+buying your teen a separate auto insurance policy

 For most parents, this is option B for a simple reason: the cost of 2 separate policies is usually higher than the price of one plan for the whole family.
 An individual policy also means your teen may not be able to enjoy some of the perks (like discounts) or coverages you have on your policy.